-Based within CASE, our Academic Skills Centre (ASC) is open to all our higher and further education students, offering a range of study-based support delivered by specialist lecturers to help you discover your full potential.
+Based within CASE, our Academic Skills Centre (ASC) is open to all our higher and further education students, offering a range of study-based support delivered by our Academic Development Tutors/Academic Librarians to help you discover your full potential.

 You can book 30-minute one-to-one appointments each week at The Link (6th floor).
-These can be face-to-face or via email, video conference or phone.
+These can be face-to-face, via email, or via video conference.

-If you are a college student, you can also meet one of our expert advisers at ‘The Pod’, our drop-in centre at Richmond House (4th floor library).
+If you are a college student, you can also meet one of our expert advisers in the Summer Row ASC (6th floor).

 Thanks to the ASC, I was able to access mentoring to help with issues such as anxiety and receive study skills support to assist me with academic writing and assignments, while my allowance has also helped towards the cost of a computer for my studies.